micha2718l/dolphain/PROJECT_STATUS.md

 ---

-**Bottom line:** The Dolphain library remains stable and documented, while the research workspace now includes reproducible click-detection experiments, special-file comparisons, and threshold analyses—setting the stage for whistle detection and richer behavioral insights.
+**Bottom line:** The Dolphain library is stable and documented.
+Research workspace includes click detection prototypes and guardrails.
+Next phase: implement whistle detection and persist results to disk.